 To access Castle Hill, I have since learned that the easiest way to get there is via the Promenade des Anglais.
 At the end of the road, at the foot of the hill, you will find a set of stairs as well as signs directing you to the viewpoints.

-Enjoy some seafood for dinner
+Dinner: Enjoy some seafood

-Nice being situated right on the coast means that you should definitely add at least one seafood restaurant to your Nice itinerary!
-We chose Peixes Restaurant, and it’s located just down the street from Place Massena.
 Here we had the best seafood from our entire trip to the French Riviera!
 We tried 3 different appetizers from their seasonal menu and I was honestly blown away by the colors, flavors, and textures!
 10/10 recommend!

 PRO TIP: Book a reservation or show up when they open.
 We arrived right at the opening time and we luckily grabbed one of the last tables.
-By the time we left, there was a line!
+By the time we left, there was a long line!

 🥗 Salade Nicoise: salad made of tuna, anchovies, tomatoes, olives, hard-boiled eggs and greens